Kirsty Russell - Programme Leader

 The practice-based curriculum reflects the vocational needs of professional dancers.
 It gives students the opportunity to engage with practical and theoretical methods to become stronger dancers and more dynamic dance-makers.

-This degree is founded in professional practice, and the School of Fine and Performing Arts is proud to be part of a vibrant community of academics and professional artists.
+This degree is founded in professional practice, and the Lincoln School of Creative Arts is proud to be part of a vibrant community of academics and professional artists.
 Students can benefit from a visiting artists programme and participate in professional company workshops.

 How You Study